Graduate employers in logistics, supply chain and transport planning

 Graduate transport planning employers

 AECOM is a global construction firm.
-It offers a transport planning graduate programme that is open to graduates with a degree in civil engineering, economics, geography or transport planning.
+It offers a transport planning graduate programme that is open to graduates with a degree in civil engineering, maths, economics, geography or transport planning.

 Mott Macdonald, the management, engineering and development consultancy, runs a transport planning graduate programme, which includes working towards professional chartership.
 It typically recruits graduates with a 2.1 or above in geography, maths, civil engineering or in a transport- or planning-related degree.